clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 You should install the package that Microsoft is giving you. **PERIOD**.
 End of story.
 Stop taking their package apart and "fixing things".
 It is fine to poke your nose under the hood but there is absolutely no reason for you to be re-packaging anything Office 2016 related.
 This was a common practice with Office 2011 and at the start of Office 2016.
 All issues that were resolved with re-packaging have been fixed by Microsoft.
 Microsoft has listened and now it is your turn.
 STAHP.

 ###Method 1 - Office 365 installation
-You can download a retail full suite installer from your VLSC dashboard or from [http://macadmins.software](http://macadmins.software).
+You can download a SKU-less installer from your VLSC dashboard or from [http://macadmins.software](http://macadmins.software).
 Both locations point to the same file as it a public release.
-This installer can be installed:
+This installer is deployed via Apple's Installer Application (command line & GUI) and can be deployed via:

-* On never booted machines (AutoDMG, Casper Imaging, etc.)
-* Via the Apple's Installer.app GUI
-* Via Apple Remote Desktop
+* Apple Remote Desktop
-* Via Munki
+* Munki
-* Via Casper
+* Casper
 * While at the loginwindow
+* And can be baked into an image

 It all-around should be good to go!

 ###Method 2 - Volume License Installation
 If you are a Volume License (VL) customer your first step is to log into the VLSC and download the latest Office 2016 for Mac iso file.
 Inside of this file you will find the latest VL Installer package and the VL Serializer package.
 At this time, the VLSC has 15.17 however 15.18 has been released.
 Microsoft is working to sync the development and VLSC teams so that the latest update is available on the VLSC faster.

+This installer is deployed via Apple's Installer Application (command line & GUI) and can be deployed via:

+* Apple Remote Desktop
+* Munki
+* Casper
+* While at the loginwindow
+* And can **NOT** be baked into an image

 Your options are to now deploy the VL installer package or you can now download the latest SKU-less installer package ([http://macadmins.software](http://macadmins.software)) to deploy.
 When you use the second option you are able to deploy your SKL-less installer and then apply your VL Serializer package to create a supported install.